 DUMP The ![#]DUMP command dumps a random-access file on LO.
-The file is dumped one granule at a time.
+The file is dumped one record at a time.
 The DUMP Utility Routine (see Chapter 9) may also be used to dump sequential-access files.
 DUMP represents each word as a four-character hexadecimal number.
-It dumps each granule of the file starting at BOT (if starting address is not specified) and ending at EOT or after the specified number of granules has been dumped.
-The form of the command is number 2 is the number (decimal) of granules to be dumped.
-If the number parameter is omitted, the file is dumped up to EOT.
+It dumps each record of the file starting at BOT (if starting address is not specified) and ending at EOT or after the specified number of records has been dumped.
+The form of the command is